Graduate Program Handbook (UNDER CONSTRUCTION)

 In principle, international students should not be accepting private payments for accompanying services, as this is a violation of the F-1 visa.

-Student Advisory Council
+Student Advisory Committee

-The School of Music Student Advisory Council (SAC) is composed of undergraduate and graduate students selected by the Director of the School of Music.
-Members of the SAC meet with the Director a few times during the academic year to provide a student perspective on current questions, including departmental fees, curricular development, and other issues that affect the student experience.
-The SAC assists in the creation of student surveys and making the wider student body aware of departmental changes and policy decisions.
+The School of Music Student Advisory Committee (SAC) is composed of undergraduate and graduate representatives selected by the Director of the School of Music.
+Members of the SAC meet with the Director a few times per semester to provide a student perspective on current questions, such as departmental fees, logistics, curricular development, and other issues that affect the student experience.

 International Students

-The School of Music has a large population of international graduate students who form a vital portion of our student community.
+The School of Music has a large population of foreign graduate students who form a vital portion of our student community.
 International students are subject to a variety of special requirements based on their visa status (typically F-1), including but not limited to:

-- Must complete the International Student Orientation (ISO) before the start of instruction in the first semester of study.
+• Must complete the International Student Orientation (ISO) before the start of instruction in the first semester of study.

-- May only work a maximum of 20 hours per week on campus.
+• May only work a maximum of 20 hours per week on campus.
 To work off-campus, CPT authorization is required.

-- Must be covered by health insurance at all times (either through graduate funding benefits -or- through SHIP).
+• Must be covered by health insurance at all times (either through graduate funding benefits -or- through SHIP).

 English proficiency